opensafely-core/ehrql/docs/includes/generated_docs/language__series.md

   <a class="headerlink" href="#MultiCodeStringPatientSeries.contains" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Check if the list of codes contains a specific code string.
-This can either be a string (and prefix matching works so e.g. "N17" in ICD-10 would match all acute renal failure), or a clinical code.
-E.g.
+Check if the multi code field contains a specific code string and return the result as a boolean series. `code` can either be a string (and prefix matching works so e.g. "N17" in ICD-10 would match all acute renal failure), or a clinical code.

+Example usages:
 ```python
 all_diagnoses.contains("N17")
 all_diagnoses.contains(ICD10Code("N170"))